ProxeetTech/poed/README.md

 To request PoE data from the daemon, you can send the message `"get_all"` using the Unix socket.
 The daemon will respond with all PoE data in JSON format.

+***Fast debug:***
-You can use a client tool (or write your own) to communicate with the Unix socket.
+You can use a client tool to communicate with the Unix socket.
 Below is an example of how to send a request using a tool like `socat`:

 ```bash
 echo '{"msg_type": "request", "data": "get_all"}' | socat - UNIX-CONNECT:/var/run/poed.sock